 As you can probably appreciate by now, there’s a lot of reasons to rebrand.
 So, is rebranding for you?

-Your Brand Is Too Generic and Similar to Others Does your branding suffers from I-can’t-distinguish-this-guy-from-the-competition-itis?
+Your brand is too similar to others Does your branding suffers from I-can’t-distinguish-this-guy-from-the-competition-itis?
 Motivated by competition or admiration for another brand, you can unwittingly water down your own brand by making it into an (inferior) clone.

-Additionally, here’s a few things to consider before you rebrand your business:
+Additionally, here are a few things to consider before you rebrand your business:

-What Will the Rebrand Involve?
+What will a rebrand involve?
 Did you see yourself in one of the rebranding candidates above?
 If so, that’s great news, because we start creating a rebrand that you’ll love.

 Rebranding is not just a visual strategy.
 Although logos, web design, business cards, and stationery all fall into branding, your rebrand effort can also tackle taglines, name changes, product changes, company pivots, and a plethora of other shifts.